Aweptimum/Strike/README.md

 ### Narrow Phase (SAT)
 Calling `S.triking(collider1, collider2)` will check for collisions between the two given colliders and return a boolean (true/false) that signifies a collision, followed by a corresponding, second value (MTV/nil).

-It's important to note that geometries within a Collider do not collide with each other.
+It's important to note that geometries contained in the same Collider do not collide with each other.
 This is relevant for how Strike unintentionally gets around [Ghost Collisions](#ghosting)
-## Resolution
+### Resolution
 Calling `S.ettle(mtv)` will move the referenced colliders by half the magnitude of the mtv in opposite directions to one another.

+### Point of Contact
+Calling `S.ite(mtv)` will return a table with 1-2 contact points (`{{x=x_val, y=y_val}}`) that represent the position of the collision.
+For compound Colliders, it only checks for contact between the shapes that generated the MTV, which is currently the maximum of all potential MTV's.

 ## In Love?
 If you're running within [LÖVE](https://github.com/love2d/love), every included shape has an appropriate `:draw` function defined.
 Calling `collider:draw` will draw every single shape and collider contained.